zcash/sapling-mpc/README.md

   + Memory: 8 GB RAM
   + Storage: 500 GB internal storage drive

 5. Download and install IM tool [keybase](https://keybase.io/).
 If you don't have an account yet, create an account and add TRON' account as your friends.
-TRON's account is `tron_brown`.
+TRON's account is `tronz_mpc`.

 6. Run the following code in your terminal to download Rustup and install Rust, then follow the instructions if you are running on macOS / Linux / another Unix-like OS:
 ```